ginsengtime/quartz/content/hypothes.is/Memory Lane.md

 ## Highlights
 - I miss my grandfather's house that didn't recieve proper care from my cousins.
-It's alright, I will build a new one and be someone's grandfather too. — [Updated on 2020-12-12 12:11:53](https://hyp.is/yNubLjwnEeuw49N49U5EQg/shelfdust.neocities.org/Memories.html)  — Group: #Public
+It's alright, I will build a new one and be someone's grandfather too. — [Updated on 2020-12-12 12:11:53](https://hyp.is/yNubLjwnEeuw49N49U5EQg/shelfdust.neocities.org/Memories.html)  —

 - Too many I's.
-Time to let go. — [Updated on 2020-12-12 12:12:11](https://hyp.is/06RpKDwnEeuwbq_D2SQk-Q/shelfdust.neocities.org/Memories.html)  — Group: #Public
+Time to let go. — [Updated on 2020-12-12 12:12:11](https://hyp.is/06RpKDwnEeuwbq_D2SQk-Q/shelfdust.neocities.org/Memories.html)  —